carlosedubarreto/b3d_mocap_import/README.md

 --------------------------------------------------------------

-Version Beta 0.71
+Version Beta 0.75
-- import and export of data to audio2face
+- ui rework
+- mediapipe improvement

 PS.: To use VIBE you must install a python package inside Blender.